Skip to main content

 Technical Product Marketing Manager

-With over a decade of digital marketing expertise, Daniel is the Product Marketing Manager for Kolekti's latest Confluence app, Guided Pathways.
+With over a decade of digital marketing expertise, Daniel is currently a Product Marketing Manager for Mosaic: Content Formatting Macros & Templates.
 He excels at taking products to market, capturing customer feedback, and transforming them into actionable insights for product enhancements.